top of page

 Who Conducts a Neuropsychological Evaluation?

-Neuropsychologists are doctoral level clinicians with specialized training in the science of how brain structure and function relate to cognition, emotion, and behavior.
-Beyond earning a doctorate in psychology, neuropsychologists complete intensive postdoctoral training that includes supervised clinical experience in hospital and medical settings such as pediatric hospitals, rehabilitation centers, neurology departments, and academic medical centers.
+Neuropsychologists are doctoral-level clinicians with specialized training in how brain structure and function relate to cognition, emotion, and behavior.
+Beyond earning a doctorate in psychology, neuropsychologists complete intensive postdoctoral training that includes supervised clinical experience in various medical settings.
+These include pediatric hospitals, rehabilitation centers, and neurology departments.
 This immersion in medically complex environments means that neuropsychologists are trained to evaluate children who have experienced traumatic brain injury, stroke, epilepsy, brain tumors, premature birth, genetic syndromes, and other conditions with known neurological impact.
-That foundation in brain-based behavior is what distinguishes neuropsychological assessment from a standard psychoeducational evaluation.
-While both types of assessment are valuable, a neuropsychologist brings specific expertise in connecting a child's test performance to underlying neural systems, which is especially important when medical history, developmental concerns, or the pattern of a child's difficulties points to something more complex than a straightforward learning or attention issue.
-The neuropsychologists at CPEA have this specialized training.

 What Areas Does a Neuropsychological Evaluation Assess?

-Intellectual Functioning forms the foundation of most evaluations.
+Intellectual functioning forms the foundation of most evaluations.
 Tests like the Wechsler Intelligence Scale for Children, Fifth Edition (WISC-V) or the Differential Ability Scales, Second Edition (DAS-2) assess a child's overall reasoning ability across verbal and nonverbal domains.
-These instruments yield composite scores in areas such as verbal comprehension, visual spatial reasoning, fluid reasoning, working memory, and processing speed.
+These instruments yield composite scores in areas such as verbal comprehension, visual-spatial reasoning, fluid reasoning, working memory, and processing speed.
 Understanding a child's intellectual profile helps clinicians identify whether there is a significant gap between cognitive potential and academic output.

-Executive Functioning refers to a set of higher order cognitive skills that allow a person to plan, organize, initiate tasks, shift between ideas, monitor their own behavior, and regulate impulses.
+Executive functioning refers to a set of higher-order cognitive skills that allow a person to plan, organize, initiate tasks, shift between ideas, monitor their own behavior, and regulate impulses.
 The Delis-Kaplan Executive Function System (D-KEFS) and the Behavior Rating Inventory of Executive Function (BRIEF-2) are two tools commonly used to evaluate this domain.
 Executive functioning is tightly linked to the prefrontal cortex and is often a central area of difficulty in children with ADHD, traumatic brain injury, and autism spectrum disorder.

-Academic Achievement is evaluated using tools like the Woodcock Johnson, Fifth Edition Achievement (WJ-V ACH) or the Wechsler Individual Achievement Test, Fourth Edition (WIAT-4).
+Academic achievement is evaluated using tools like the Woodcock Johnson, Fifth Edition Achievement (WJ-V ACH) or the Wechsler Individual Achievement Test, Fourth Edition (WIAT-4).
 These batteries measure reading decoding, reading fluency, reading comprehension, math calculation, math reasoning, written expression, spelling, and oral language.
 When academic achievement scores fall significantly below what would be expected given a child's cognitive profile, the data may support a diagnosis of a specific learning disability such as dyslexia, dyscalculia, or dysgraphia.

-Social-Emotional and Behavioral Functioning is assessed through rating scales such as the Behavior Assessment System for Children, Third Edition (BASC-3) and the Conners Rating Scales.
+Social-emotional and behavioral functioning is assessed through rating scales such as the Behavior Assessment System for Children, Third Edition (BASC-3) and the Conners Rating Scales.
 Parents, teachers, and sometimes the child themselves complete standardized questionnaires that measure internalizing symptoms like anxiety and depression, externalizing symptoms like aggression and hyperactivity, and adaptive skills.
 For children being evaluated for autism spectrum disorder, instruments like the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) and the Social Responsiveness Scale, Second Edition (SRS-2) provide structured and standardized observations of social communication and behavior.

 Why Does This Level of Detail Matter?